wojnosystems/opengl-xcode/README.md

 This XCode project (for me at least) is fully compatible with the second chapter of the most excellent OpenGL Book located at: http://openglbook.com/the-book/

-Chapter 2 is secifially at: http://openglbook.com/the-book/chapter-2-vertices-and-shapes/
+Chapter 2 is specifically at: http://openglbook.com/the-book/chapter-2-vertices-and-shapes/

 I'm presently at chapter 2 myself.
 I may update this project to include tags for the completion of other chapters as I move through the book.